 Line plots are useful for visualizing the trend in a numerical value over a continuous time interval.
 They effectively capture the trends.
 Bar graphs are best to compare a few values within the same category.
 Pie charts show the proportional distribution of items within the same category.
 Scatter plots are useful for showing the relationship between two variables.
 Histograms are great for showing the distribution of data.

 Use text boxes and arrows for emphasis

 Keep headlines short.
 But add text and graphics to highlight what you want to emphasize.
-A good story has descriptions.
+Data-driven advertising plays a major role in your marketing campaign A good story has descriptions.
 So does good data storytelling.
 So, add text boxes or arrows, or underlines to make sure your audience sees the point the data is making.

 End with key learnings and action

 The reason to tell a story with data is it simplifies complex subjects and leads to more intelligent actions.
 In today’s world, we are besieged with data but desperate for its meaning, People crave useful, valuable content that expands their knowledge, and helps them better navigate their world.
 Data storytelling allows us to extract and communicate insight through compelling stories.

 Do these step help you understand how to be a better storyteller with data?
 Do you need help with data storytelling for your business?